Lednerb/bilberry-hugo-theme/README.md

 ```

 ### Raw HTML
-If you want to include raw HTML in your markdown content, enable the `unsafe` setting in your `config.toml` file by changing it to `true`:
+If you want to include raw HTML in your markdown content, set the `unsafe` setting in the `config.toml` file to `true`:
 ```toml
 [markup.goldmark]
   [markup.goldmark.renderer]